 Canola oil is rich in vitamin E, a vitamin with antioxidant properties.
 Antioxidants can protect the cells from free-radical damage and reduce the risk of chronic diseases (19).

 These qualities make canola oil a great substitute for oils which are high in saturated fat.
 In particular, it’s a better choice than butter, lard (pork fat), palm oil, and coconut oil because they contain large amounts of saturated fats.

 Extra virgin olive oil is high in antioxidants, which can protect cells from damage caused by free radicals.
 The phenolic compounds in extra-virgin olive oil have been shown to reduce inflammation and blood pressure.
 It may also help improve bad LDL cholesterol levels while maintaining good HDL cholesterol levels (18).

-Both canola and extra-virgin olive oil are good sources of vitamin K, a vitamin required for normal bone growth (20).
+Both canola and extra-virgin olive oil are good sources of vitamin K, a vitamin required for normal bone mineralization (20).
 Olive oil contains oleic acid as well as squalene, a compound known to protect bones from damage caused by free radicals.

 Lower Risk Of Cancer